wp-plugins/church-theme-content/readme.txt

 No, a theme made specifically for use with this plugin is necessary for displaying content.
 Please see *Who this is for* in the plugin [description](http://wordpress.org/plugins/church-theme-content/).

-= Can make a theme that uses this plugin? =
+= Can I make a theme that uses this plugin? =

 Yes, please see the [Developer Guide](http://churchthemes.com/guides/developer/church-theme-content/).